 Hanksville is probably my least favorite trail town, ever.
 The food/resupply selection is miserable and pricey and the locals hate the BLM and probably hikers, too.
 To their credit, they are friendly to your face.
 The main hotel (Whispering… ) has nice, affordable rooms and wifi.
 If you can avoid going into this town, I recommend spending more time in Escalante or even Tropic instead.

 The alternate off the west side of Mt Ellen is not as good as the real Hayduke.
 I don’t show it on my map for that reason.
-Unlike the author of the alt, I have hiked both.
+I have hiked both.
 I’ve learned that when in doubt, stick to the actual Hayduke.
 It’s well-researched and… genius.

 That said, there may be a nice way off the fire road at 8000′ that is NOT Granite Creek but rather the ridge to the north.
 Bison use this and have put down some really good track.
 I have added a marker where this would start at the east end.

 Once off the Tarantula Mesa keep a close eye out for desire path (kept up by bison), as they have a laid beautiful track clear down into Capitol Reef National Park.
 If you can find it and follow it, your way down will be much easier.
 I have edited the route to reflect most of this.

 Camel up on water in Granite Creek, because it’s likely your last tasty water in Section 5.
 Also, if anyone tells you to avoid the water with “white stuff” around it because it’s “alkaline,” ignore them.
 You’ll be surprised – salty shores is not an indicator of how water will taste.